robontics2021/robontics2021.github.io/_pages/organisation.md

 title: "Organisation"
 ---

-The 1st RobOntics Workshop is a half-day workshop to be held at the 11th International Conference on Formal Ontology in Information Systems (FOIS 2020->2021).
-FOIS 2020->2021 will be held in Bolzano (Italy), in 2021.
+The 2nd RobOntics Workshop is a half-day workshop to be held at the 12th International Conference on Formal Ontology in Information Systems (FOIS 2021).
+FOIS 2021 will be held in Bolzano (Italy).

 **Organisers**